 The Global vs. Local approach

+Uber and Grab have almost approached the Southeast Asian market at the same time.
 When Uber entered the Southeast Asian market, Grab was a newbie and all the ride-hailing pundits thought that it would be the end of Grab as the taxi behemoth would throw them out of the market.

 However, Grab continued to move steadily.
 One advantage that Grab had over Uber was local expertise and cultural knowledge.
-Not only that, but there was also a stark difference in the approach of both companies.
+Not only that but there was also a stark difference in the approach of both companies.

 Uber is a taxi behemoth that has a presence almost all over the world.
 That’s why it believed in providing standardized services to all its users around the world including the Southeast Asia region.

-On the contrary, the Grab had adopted a hyper-local approach.
+On the contrary, Grab Company had adopted a hyper-local approach.
 Grab wanted to offer a more friendly and customized service to its users.
 They also gave huge importance to the culture and the value system of various countries of the Southeast Asia region.

 They hired a lot of local talent that further helped them to come up with local-focused services.